cloudquery/docs/docs/developers/cq-gen.md

 # Generating resources

-Adding resources to a provider can sometimes be a tidous task, some resources can have more than hundreds of fields and relations, and adding them all can take a very long time.
+Adding resources to a provider can sometimes be a tedious task, some resources can have more than hundreds of fields and relations, and adding them all can take a long time.
 To remedy this issue, the [cq-gen](https://github.com/cloudquery/cq-gen) project was created. cq-gen allows to easily generate more of the boilerplate code for resources from common specs such as go code, openapi specs, protobuf, and graphql.

 ## Set up cq-gen in your provider project